ArindamSankarDas/Huddle-Landing-Page/README.md

 # Frontend Mentor - Huddle Landing Page solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Huddle Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents